gregory4312/gregory4312/README.md

 - 👋 Hi, I’m @gregory4312
-- 👀 I’m interested in data science, health related projects
+- 👀 I’m interested in data science & health related projects
-- 🌱 I’m currently learning python
+- 🌱 I'm currently working as a Gameplay Developer with Minecraft Education Edition
-- 💞️ I’m looking to collaborate on anything health related because I have a degree in community and public health
+- 💞️ I’m looking for collaborations in anything health-related.
 - 📫 How to reach me: gregory4312@gmail.com

 <!---